-It is the purpose of this study to Biblically examine this question/issue.
-For the Christian, we must remember not to go beyond what is written in Scripture (1 Cor.
+It is the purpose of this study to Biblically examine the details around Christian head coverings.
+For the God fearing Christian, we must remember not to go beyond what is written in Scripture (1 Cor.
 4:6).
 Moreover, a Christian is thoroughly equipped with the Scriptures alone (2 Tim.
 3:16,17).
-[Hence, he does not need the writings of any so-called “ church fathers” or church elders, etc.] With this in mind, let’s proceed carefully to see what God's word, final spiritual authority, says.
+[Hence, he does not need the writings of any so-called "church fathers" (which are unreliable) or church elders, etc.] With this in mind, let's proceed carefully to see what God's word, final spiritual authority, says.

 ● If a Christian woman prays or prophesies with her head uncovered (no head covering) it is the equivalent to her head being shaven.